blgorman/RefactoringTheStarWarsUniverseWithDesignPatterns/README.md

 - Implement concrete types for different implementations of the behavior
 - Use composition to consume code with the appropriate behavior injected at runtime

+### Definition

+A design pattern that enables the selection of an algorithm at runtime by taking a family of algorithms and encapsulating the implementations so as to create interchangeable behaviors.  [ref.
+Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern)

 ### Implementation

 To examine this pattern in the Star Wars Universe, consider code that has the following problems: